Lechuga-Geronimo/ADCSInvestigation/README.md

 # ADCS-Investigation
-In this project, I performed investigation work for the ADCS as part of my Research Internship activities.
+In this project, I performed investigation work for the Attitude Determination and Control System (ADCS), focused on CubeSat satellites.

 ## Year: 2016.